 Whenever you are using a website, the address of website starts with http or https because it is the protocol which is used for access of World Wide Web.
 Tim Berners-Lee played a crucial role in development of HTTP at CERN in 1989 in collaboration with Internet Engineering Task Force (IETF) and World Wide Consortium (W3C).

 As you know HyperText means a document which contain text or images linked together with another document.
 It is also one of the client-server based protocol.
 It plays an important role between web browser and web server by providing the access of HyperText from WWW with the format and transfer mechanism along with how the web server and browsers should respond to various commands.

 A web page written in HTML is stored on a web server for access via its URL.
-When user open a browser and type the URL of a particular webpage, a link is created between web browser (User Machine) and the web server using HTTP.
-For example, when you enter https://www.tutorialaicsip.com in your browser, it send a request to the web-server of our website where it is hosted.
-The HTTP response fetches the requested web page and serve to your browser.
+When the user opens a browser and types the URL of a particular webpage, a link is created between a web browser (User Machine) and the webserver using HTTP.
+For example, when you enter https://www.tutorialaicsip.com in your browser, it sends a request to the web-server of our website where it is hosted.
+The HTTP response fetches the requested web page and serves to your browser.

 In the next section of Comprehensive Notes Network protocol Class 12 we are going to discuss SMTP.